 —I run into Roy in the bathroom, right?
 He tells me what room the Scandinavians are staying in.
 He says they're still up.
 Their light's on, so I knock, and I go in.
 Then they jump me.

 —How would they have known you were coming?

 —Exactly, Hampden says.
-His tone not unlike that of a counselor of juvenile delinquents whose young charges have just now blown up his car. —They were waiting on Roy.
+His tone not unlike a counselor of juvenile delinquents whose young charges have just now blown up his car. —They were waiting on Roy.

 —Roy?
 That's preposterous.
 He never even met them.